I will introduce how to use the data_locks table to check useful locks in MySQL 8

 INDEX_NAME

-The name of the locked index.
+This is the name of the locked index.

-If it is NULL, the table is locked.
+If it is NULL, the table is locked

 LOCK_TYPE

-The type of lock.
+This refers to the type of lock.

 LOCK_MODE

-In this example, there are three:
+In this example, IX,X, andREC_NOT_GAP there are three:

 LOCK_STATUS

-The lock status.
+This indicates the lock status.

 LOCK_DATA

-Displays data related to locks.
+This displays data related to locks.

-For compound indexes, multiple values are displayed, separated by commas.
+For compound indexes, multiple values are displayed, separated by commas

 What is the data_lock_waits table?

-Let's try reproducing it as follows.
+Let's try to reproduce this as follows.

 -- Execute in terminal 1 -- Start transaction BEGIN; -- Apply lock SELECT * FROM users WHERE username = 'test' FOR UPDATE;